Inna-Vinnyk/goit-js-hw-02/README.md

-# goit-js-hw-01
+# goit-js-hw-02
-This is my first home work in Javascript
+This is my  home work #2 in Javascript